43piRcubed/portfolio/DisasterResponsePipeline/README.md

 The Flask web app's main dashboard provides the main user interface as well as overview visualizations of the dataset.
 The main user interface allows emergency operators to enter a meesage they received, i.e. _"Napa flooded as Sacramento River burst over shores.
 Rescue help needed"_.
 The message will be classified and assigned categories out of 36 available.
-This allows the emrgency operators to take the next steps efficently and effectively.
+This allows the emergency operators to take the next steps efficently and effectively.

 Here are some screen shots of the web app: